 Importing the converted disks to a VM

 Now you should manually create a new VM on a Hyper-V server and import the virtual disks created by the Disk2VHD utility to the VM.
-Creating a new VM is explained in the blog post about creating new Hyper-V VMs and in the blog post about cross-platform recovery.
+Creating a new VM is explained in the blog post about creating new Hyper-V VMs.
 Select Generation 1 for your VM if the source physical machine had been running in the BIOS mode.
 If the source machine worked in the UEFI mode, you can choose Generation 2.
 The amount of virtual memory should not be less than that on the physical server, but you can use Dynamic Memory.
 In the Network section, you can select the virtual switch for network connection.
 You can use a virtual switch in a bridged mode if you don’t want to reconfigure the VM network settings as well as network settings and application configuration of related machines.

 The crucial point is connecting virtual disks.
 In the Connect Virtual Hard Disk section, select the Use an existing virtual hard disk option.
 If you have multiple virtual disk files, you can add them later in the VM settings after creating the new VM (Right click the VM, click Settings, select the disk controller, select the hard drive, click the Add button, and select the virtual disk file).